What is the purpose of the Office of Statewide Prosecution?

 What are the priorities of the Office of Statewide Prosecution?

 Annually, the office adopts the investigation and prosecution of certain types of criminal activity as priorities.
-The current priorities are human trafficking, prescription drug trafficking/pill mills, criminal gangs and violent crime, fraud and theft, and narcotics/synthetic drug trafficking.
-The goal of the office is to dismantle criminal organizations through effective prosecution, and civil, administrative, and regulatory sanctions, when appropriate.
+The current priorities are human trafficking, crimes against seniors, prescription drug and opioid trafficking, criminal gangs and violent crime, fraud and theft, and illicit narcotics and synthetic drug trafficking.
+The goal of the office is to dismantle criminal organizations through effective prosecution, as well as any other legal efforts, when appropriate.

 What is the office's conviction rate?